wp-plugins/link-log/readme.txt

 There is **no need to change anything**.
 All Links in all posts (even custom post types) and pages are changed automatically in front end.
 When editing a post or page in back end all links appear unchanged.

-= New in Version 1.2 =
+= New in Version 1.3 =

-It is now possible to omit search engines and other bots.
+Works now with WPML, performance improvement, remove trailing slashes
+**See [Changelog](https://wordpress.org/plugins/link-log/changelog/) for details and update notice**

 = Settings (optional) =